 2. BUSINESS PERFORMANCE

 The paid up Equity Share Capital as on March 31 2017 was Rs.16.12 crores and paid uppreference share capital as on that date was Rs.25.68 crores.
 During the year under reviewthe company has issued 1119750 10% Non-cumulative Redeemable Preference Shares ofRs.100/- each.
 The said preference shares were issued under private placement basis toBengal Orion Financial Hub Ltd throughout the year.

 Even though the provisions of Companies Act 2013 regarding Corporate SocialResponsibility are not attracted to the company yet the Company has been over the yearspursuing as part of its corporate philosophy an unwritten CSR policy voluntarily whichgoes much beyond mere philanthropic gestures and integrates interest welfare andaspirations of the community with those of the Company itself in an environment ofpartnership for inclusive development.

-The main objective of this policy is to ensure sustainable business growth withstability and to promote a pro-active approach in reporting evaluating and resolving risksassociated with the business.
+The objective of this policy is ensuring stability of business and its sound growth andalso to promote a pro-active approach in reporting evaluating and resolving risksassociated with the business.
 In order to achieve the key objective the policyestablishes a structured and disciplined approach to Risk Management in order to guidedecisions on risk related issues.

 In accordance with newly introduced Regulation 17(9) of the SEBI (Listing Obligationsand Disclosure Requirements) Regulation 2015 the Board ensures adherence and continuationof such risk management policy.